 The relationship between Philemon and Onesimus were so important that this short powerful letter or should I say epistle has been included in the Bible as a Book!
 Philemon is one of the prison epistles that was written during Paul’s first Roman imprisonment.

 Although, we now come together to fellowship and congregate in a plethora of different types of small, large, grand and magnificent massive brick, and mortar buildings throughout the world, we must each personally embrace and hold dear the Word of God!
 Keep in mind that the building is not the Church.
 It is a place designated for worship!
 Know God's Word for yourself!
 "In Him you are being built together to become a dwelling in which GOD lives by HIS SPIRIT."
 Ephesians 2 "Our Body is the Temple of the LIVING GOD!"
 It is so very important to develop an ongoing daily personal intimate relationship with JESUS CHRIST!

 The early Church met in homes and Christianity was a daily lifestyle.
 Christ Jesus boldly taught the Apostles/Disciples that their bodies were the Temple of God.
 It is important to remember that “we the believers” are the Church!
 We must seek to embrace godly principles and implement them in our daily lives in this 21st century and embrace it as a daily lifestyle as well.
 Is Christ really making a difference in your life?
 "Be God's Church everyday and everywhere."
-We are to live or begin to live our lives in a way that pleases God; JESUS CHRIST really is coming back for HIS CHURCH!
+We are to live or begin to live our daily lives in a way that pleases GOD; CHRIST JESUS really is coming back for HIS CHURCH without spot or wrinkle. "